-The reintroduction of solid food in your diet should be gradual, as your body has to readjust to this kind of products.
-It is recommended to start having chopped or diced food at the beginning, then slowly transition to eating normally.
+The reintroduction of solid food in your diet should be gradual, as your body has to readjust to this kind of product.
+It is recommended to start having chopped or diced food initially, then slowly transition to eating normally.
 Nevertheless, there are certain foods you will have to limit your intake of or completely avoid for the rest of your life, including:

-Furthermore, your new stomach might not tolerate spicy and crunchy food.
-Since adjusting to eating solid foods again could prove to be quite challenging, you might find the following tips useful during your transition:
+Furthermore, your new stomach might not tolerate spicy and crunchy food since adjusting to eating solid foods again could prove to be quite challenging.
+You might find the following tips useful:

-- avoid introducing more than one food per day in your diet so as to observe how your body responds to it
+- avoid introducing more than one food per day in your diet to observe how your body responds to it

 - the order in which you should consume your food must be the following: protein, vegetables, carbohydrates